Why I Left A Fortune 50 Company To Join A Startup

-You see, I always knew I wanted to get involved in business and one day start my own.
-Throughout my life I played basketball and worked out tirelessly, to the point of an obsession I will admit.
+You see, I always knew I wanted to get involved in business and one day start my own company.
+Throughout my life I played basketball and worked out tirelessly, to the point of an obsession.
 I remember having anxiety on my days off and never felt accomplished until I had multiple workouts completed.
-NBA star for the Cleveland Cavaliers Isiah Thomas has this montra “stay paranoid,” and I lived by this; working out as hard as I could imagining someone was coming to steal my spot.
+NBA star for the Cleveland Cavaliers Isiah Thomas has this mantra, “stay paranoid,” and I lived by this; working out as hard as I could imagining someone was coming to steal my spot.
 So, I have an inkling that the inception of my desire to build a business came from that competitive, obsessive nature of proving myself on the court.

 I wanted to learn how to build a business, how to improve as an entrepreneur, be a part of innovation and learn how a business operates fiscally, yet I found myself in almost a secretary type position.
-I sat at my desk staring at two computer screens, doing the same thing each and every single day, often having the feeling of dejavu.
-I had to dress a particular way, had to keep clean shaven, was held accountable to a 30 minute lunch break which often led me to eating at my desk while working, my ideas were not heard because I was not one of those “higher-ups,”, I was never once asked what my long-term life goals were, the monotony of it all was eating at my soul.
-I felt like a robot who was programmed to do the same thing everyday and keep quiet while doing so.
+I sat at my desk staring at two computer screens, doing the same thing each and every single day, often having the feeling of Deja Vu.
+I had to dress a particular way, had to keep clean-shaven, was held accountable to a 30-minute lunch break which often led me to eat at my desk while working, my ideas were not heard because I was not one of those “higher-ups”.
+I was never once asked what my long-term life goals were, the monotony of it all was eating at my soul.
+I felt like a robot who was programmed to do the same thing every day and keep quiet while doing so.

 I could not stop reminding myself of the Henry David Thoreau quote where he so famously stated “most men lead lives of quiet desperation.”
 I knew I could not grow into one of those men, and then it finally hit me, I needed a change.
 I needed a spark in my life.

 And so, I decided to reach out to a few startups in the Philadelphia area where I knew I could grow and learn.
 Thankfully, I was able to connect with Mac Frederick at Momentum Digital.
-Below are my five top reasons why I knew leaving the security of my well paying finance position at a Fortune 50 company and joining a startup would be worth the “risk”.
+Below are my five top reasons why I knew leaving the security of my well-paying finance position at a Fortune 50 company to join a startup would be worth the “risk”.

 Mentorship & the Ability to Learn Directly From A CEO